mkashirin/cattode/README.md

 # ZeptoGPT

-This repo is my implementation of the Andrej Karpathy's [guide](https://www.youtube.com/watch?v=kCc8FmEb1nY) on how to build GPT from scratch.
+This repo is my implementation of the Andrej Karpathy's nanoGPT from his [guide](https://www.youtube.com/watch?v=kCc8FmEb1nY) on how to build GPT from scratch.